 · Rolling or ‘ad hoc’ commissions

-The timetable for the Autumn 2014 Commissioning Round is now published in the Autumn Comedy Commissioning Guidelines document on the right hand side.
+The timetable for the Autumn 2014 Commissioning Round is now published in the Autumn Comedy Commissioning Guidelines document.
 The guidelines tell you how to submit proposals and include an editorial brief for each slot.

 The ad hoc round (Round 8) is always open for rolling commissioning and reactive ideas.
 From now until 31 March 2015, this round will be in Proteus as Round 8 2014 - 2015.
 For more information, please see the Working with Radio 4 document.